Shaul Eisenberg: Pioneering Role in China

 Eisenberg was one of the first Western businessmen to establish high-level commercial ties with the People's Republic of China, beginning in the mid-1970s while Mao Zedong was still in power.
 At a time when China and Israel had no formal diplomatic relations, Eisenberg acted as a discreet intermediary, brokering secret arms and military technology sales from Israel to the Chinese military.

 In 1979, he used his private plane to fly an Israeli defense delegation to Beijing for high-level meetings, a move that built significant trust with the Chinese leadership, including the emerging Deng Xiaoping.
 These initial military deals, which included missiles, radar systems, and tank shells, paved the way for Eisenberg to become a major force in civilian commercial trade as China began its economic reforms, solidifying his role as a pioneer in Israel-China commerce.

 Israel Corporation and Later Career

 Eisenberg, who held Israeli citizenship, also founded the Israel Corporation.
 A controversial law, nicknamed the "Eisenberg Law," was passed by the Knesset to provide significant tax breaks to his company to encourage investment in the country.
 In 1979, he established 'Beit Asia' (Asia House) in Tel Aviv as the headquarters for his group's operations.

 Others

-He worked as secret envoy to escape Lee Dae-yong - minister of Embassy of the South Korea in South Vietnam.
+He worked as secret envoy to Lee Dae-yong - minister of Embassy of the South Korea in South Vietnam.